 Why these three companies chose Hugo to power their websites

-Stories from 1Password, Kubernetes, and a data visualisation consultancy up the road from me in Sydney.
+Stories from 1Password, Kubernetes, and a data visualisation consultancy down the road from me in Sydney.

 Mitch Cohen, the documentation team lead at 1Password explains: